WhatSock/tsg/AccDC Technical Style Guide/Coding Arena/Carousels, Slideshows, and Wizards/ReadMe.txt

 dc.close();

 // All other AccDC API properties and methods are similarly available if desired.

+// Also, the following Carousel specific properties and methods are available here too

+// Set the carousel to a specific slide number, which must be equal to or greater than 0 to match the array index value

+dc.setSlide(slideNumber);

+// Or the same when using a grouped carousel

+dc.setSlide(slideNumber, groupNumber);

+// Programmatically stop auto cycling of a carousel

+dc.enableAuto(false);

+// Programmatically restart auto cycling of a carousel

+dc.enableAuto(true);

+// Return the current stopped state of an auto rotating carousel

+var isStopped = dc.isStopped();

 Important: The Carousel AccDC Object consists of many nested AccDC Objects which act as moving parts, similar to cogwheels within the construct.
 So when dc.close() is used to close the carousel, it, including all of its nested objects, are destroyed completely.